alexbcberio/twitch-channel-redemptions/README.md

 In order to start the service in development mode use the dev script `yarn dev`, this will reload the backend whenever you make any change.
 Keep in mind that some of the features might be disabled in this environment.

+### Add new rewards

+- TODO: document how to add new rewards

+### Create own rewards

+- TODO: document how to create new rewards.